• (425) 677-7430

 The current product coming out of the sample market has been commoditized enough that they hardly affect business decisions.
 Clients don’t see enough value or endorse the same level of confidence in the present product to justify spending more to learn or find out what people are thinking.
 And if an alternative like AI comes along, clients are roused enough to spend and explore what the other options offer.

-New and emerging technology excites clients and investors so look into leveraging them into your methods and processes.
+New and emerging technologies excite clients and investors alike so look into leveraging them into your methods and processes.
 Learn the best way to implement AI.
 Don’t simply deploy new tech to cut costs and time; discover where AI would complement human talent the most and where human supervision is most critical.
 Collaborate with tech people and developers to design and build systems and applications aligning with your goals and values.

 The level of care and effort market research agencies put into their research work would always reflect in the end-product.
 At Cascade Strategies, we believe excellent and high quality data resonates, and we’re confident it will strike chords in clients to make them care enough.
 And when clients care enough, they’ll be willing to find out and demand more.